Healing Within Reach: Join for only $297. TAP TO READ

 • The brain’s role in body dysmorphia

-• Similarities and difference between BDD and anxiety disorder
+• Similarities and differences between BDD and anxiety disorder

 • Perfectionism and other commonly associated personality traits